-We know you’re busy in the classroom, so we’ve made it simple to complete your studies alongside your job.
-You can study at one of our partner colleges in Alton, Chichester, Havant, Waterlooville, Eastleigh, the Isle of Wight, Gosport, Southampton, or Stanmore.
+We know you’re busy in the classroom, so we’ve made it simple to complete your studies alongside your job by studying at a college near you.

 After the course, you'll be more effective in your current role.
 You could also go on to do a Bachelor's degree such as our BA (Hons) Education Studies or use your Foundation degree do courses that lead to Qualified Teacher Status.